 starting now, peaking in a few weeks and then tapering off a few after that, is pfifferlinge season.

-h i had never tasted them before coming here as far as i know.
+these tasty little treats are called chanterelle in english, though i had never tasted them before coming here as far as i know.

 these often quite tiny, fluted, amber colored mushrooms are available at the market now and are featured in every menu in town for as long as the season lasts.